prabhakar267/paper-games/.clinerules/project-guidelines.md

 - [ ] Game is playable end-to-end
 - [ ] Browser console has no errors
 - [ ] Landing page updated with new game card
+- [ ] README.md updated with new game entry

 ## Common Pitfalls to Avoid